-Online Safety
+9. Online Safety

 Many of our pupils will use mobile phones, tablets and computers on a daily basis.
 They are a source of fun, entertainment, communication and education.
 However, we know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive communications, to enticing children to engage in sexually harmful conversations, webcam photography, encouraging radicalisation or face-to-face meetings.
 The school's online safety policy (on the school website) explains how we aim to keep pupils safe in school which includes reasonable filters and monitoring.
-The DSL team are responsible for acting on online safety issues - cyberbullying and sharing nudes and semi nudes by pupils.
+The DSL team are responsible for online safety.
 Cyberbullying and sexting by pupils, via texts and emails, will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and confiscation procedures.

 Chatrooms and some social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access these sites in school.
-Navigating the risks of advancing technologies, such as Virtual Reality/Metaverse and AI, will be considered, and information sent to parents as to how they can help protect their children whilst online and using new technology.
-Some pupils will undoubtedly be 'chatting' outside school and are informed of the risks of this through PSHE/RSE.
-Parents are encouraged to consider measures to keep their children safe when using social media and a 'Parent Info' website link is on our website for parents to access.
+Navigating the risks of advancing technologies, such as Virtual Reality,/Metaverse and AI, will be considered, and information sent to parents as to how they can help protect their children whilst online and using new technology.
+Some pupils will undoubtedly be 'chatting' outside school and are informed of the risks of this through PSHE/SRE.
+Parents are encouraged to consider measures to keep their children safe when using social media and a Parent Info website link is on our website for parents to access.
 We regularly update parents via our weekly newsletters, holding parent information sessions and regular e-safety messages, in worships, with the children.